dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

         public virtual System.Text.Json.Serialization.JsonNode? this[string key] { get; set; }

-        // Support terse syntax for JsonValue (no cast necessary to JsonValue to change a value). public virtual object Value {get; set;}
+        // Support terse syntax for JsonValue (no cast necessary to JsonValue to change a value).
+        // This represents the internal value, and no conversion is performed. public virtual object Value {get; set;}

         // Return the internal value or convert to T as necessary.